serokell/blog-posts/structs-in-rust/article.md

 }
 ```

-To call an associated function, use double semicolon syntax like so:
+You can call these kinds of functions by using a double semicolon (`::`) like this:

 ```rust
 let point = Point::new(1, 2);